drduh/YubiKey-Guide/README.md

 - Don't write to drduh@users.noreply.github.com, open an issue on GitHub instead.
 - Programming YubiKey for GPG keys still lets you use its two slots - OTP and static password modes, for example.
+- If you encounter problems, simply try unplugging and re-inserting your YubiKey, and restarting the `gpg-agent` process.
 - ECC may be preferred to RSA 4096, but the 1.4.x branch of GnuPG does not support it.
-- If you encounter problems, try unplugging and re-inserting your YubiKey.
-Also try installing and using GnuPG 2.x (`sudo apt-get install gnupg2` and `gpg2`)
+- Try installing and using the newer, more feature-rich [GnuPG 2.x](https://superuser.com/questions/655246/are-gnupg-1-and-gnupg-2-compatible-with-each-other) with `sudo apt-get install gnupg2`

 # References